DragonSenses/Curiosity/Rust/ch-11/ch11-02-running-tests.md

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured; 1 filtered out; finished in 0.00s
 ```

 This command ran all tests with `add` in the name and filtered out the test named `one_hundred`.
-Also note that the module in which a test appears becomes part of the test’s name, so we can run all the tests in a module by filtering on the module’s name.
+Also note that the module in which a test appears becomes part of the test's name, so we can run all the tests in a module by filtering on the module's name.

 ## Ignoring Some Tests Unless Specifically Requested